thingbaijam/butterfly/README.md

 }
 ```

-An wrapper can be easiy implemented when the data is in either json or toml format.
+An wrapper can be easiy implemented when the "cases" is in either json or toml format.
 Other key arguments are as follows.
 - plot_orient: The orientation of the plot which can equal to 'horizontal' (default) or 'vertical'
 - barwidth: The width of the bars.
 The default value is 0.8.